clambin/traefik-simple-auth/README.md

   Log debug messages

-- `domains`
+- `domain`

-  A comma-separated list of all allowed domains.
-If "example.com" is an allowed domain, then all subdomains (e.g. www.example.com) are allowed.
+  The domain to allow requests for: if "example.com" is an allowed domain, then all subdomains (e.g. www.example.com) are allowed.

-  Note: each domain needs a redirect URL configured in the auth provider, matching the domain, e.g. when using example.com and example.org, both https://auth.example.com/_oauth and https://auth.example.org/_oauth need to be set up as redirect URLs and an ingress is needed for each of these URLs to route back to traefik-simple-auth.
+  Note: the domain needs a redirect URL configured in the Oauth2 provider, matching the domain, e.g. when using example.com, https://auth.example.com/_oauth needs to be set up as redirect URLs and an ingress is needed to route back to traefik-simple-auth.

 - `expiry`